- Exfoliating removes dead cells from the skin’s surface to improve its health and appearance.

 Directions

-- Rinse off in the shower and apply body lotion to your still-damp skin.
+- Rinse off in the shower and apply body lotion to damp skin

 Honey and sugar scrub

-Honey is beneficial for any skin type.
+Honey is beneficial for all skin types.
 It contains antioxidants to fight the signs of aging and has antibacterial properties that can help treat body acne.
 Honey also smooths and hydrates the skin without adding excess oil, making it appropriate for both dry and oily skin.

 Ingredients